EnzoSeason/study-notes/aws/dotNetProject/serverless.md

 For most REST API operations, the client will want a response from the Lambda function so it makes sense to have Lambda executed synchronously during those times.

 In the case of a long-latency operation, it would make sense to invoke it asynchronously and use another mechanism to let the client know that the operation is completed.
 For example, S3 invokes Lambda asynchronously.

+### Versioning and Aliases

+You can publish a new version of your AWS Lambda function when you create new or update existing functions. **Each version of a lambda function gets it’s own unique Amazon Resource Name (ARN).** You can then use these ARNs to use different versions of the Lambda function for different purposes.

+You also have the ability to create aliases for AWS Lambda functions.
+Aliases are essentially pointers to one specific Lambda version.